Jelly's Last Jam

 Jelly's Last Jam is a musical with a book by George C. Wolfe, lyrics by Susan Birkenhead, and music by Jelly Roll Morton and Luther Henderson.
 Based on the life and career of Ferdinand Joseph LaMothe, known as Jelly Roll Morton and generally regarded as one of the primary driving forces behind the introduction of jazz to the American public in the early 20th century, it also serves as a social commentary on the African-American experience during the era.
-LaMothe was born into a Louisiana Creole family that was established and free before the Civil War.
+After a world premiere run in Los Angeles in 1991, Jelly's Last Jam first opened on Broadway in April 1992.
+It was nominated for 11 Tony Awards and took home three.

 Plot

 The musical opens with the recently deceased Morton in a state of limbo, looking back on his life.
 He is reluctantly guided by the mysterious 'Chimney Man,' who forces him to recall the more painful moments of his life when he attempts to ignore or embellish them.
 Born into an old and wealthy mixed-race Creole family in New Orleans, the young Morton rebels against his upbringing by going into the streets and absorbing the rhythms of the vendors and poor blacks, meeting blues musician Buddy Bolden.
 When his Creole grandmother discovers his new lifestyle, she disowns him.

 Forced to go on the road, Morton becomes a prominent composer and musician, and the self-proclaimed creator of jazz.
 His sadness over his family's rejection causes him to stress his Creole ancestry and claim that there are 'no black notes in my song.'
 Eventually his pride and racism cause him to betray his best friend and the woman he loves.
 In his later years, as the Jazz culture continues to grow, Morton is largely forgotten and reduced to dealing with crooked music publishers and gangsters, eventually dying of a knife wound in the colored wing of a Los Angeles hospital.
 At the moment of his death, Morton at last admits to his heritage - "Ain't no black notes in my song/I was wrong/ I was wrong."
 At this moment, the shadows of the people in his life surround him to congratulate him, and Morton takes his place in history among the other Jazz legends.